 From pottery making to basket weaving, individual money-generating activities to community services (like waste management and healthcare and education) SST teaches people different skill sets, and in the process creates an ecosystem, a testimony rather, for how if people work together as one force, they can really shape their tomorrow better.

 Padavedu — just like thousands of other villages adopted by the Srinivasan Services Trust, in five different states across India — is an ideal example of a progressive India!

-I had heard if put in good hands, local NGOs can transform communities, but to see it all and experience for the first time, with such purity, was overwhelming.
+I have heard, if put in good hands, local NGOs can transform communities, but to see it all and experience it for the first time, with such purity, was overwhelming.

-We kickstarted our day by visiting a local family in Keshavapuram.
-Sekhar and his family were pretty much solely dependent on pottery since SST introduced pottery as an effective source of income to them.
-They create different earthenware including flower pots, vases, kitchen crockeries like pots and pans and occasional, pen/candle stands and smaller artefacts.
+We kickstarted our day by visiting a local family in Keshavapuram, in Padavedu.
+Sekhar and his family were pretty much solely dependent on pottery since SST introduced pottery as an effective source of income for them.
+They create different earthenware including flower pots, vases, kitchen crockeries like pots and pans and occasionally, pen/candle stands and smaller artefacts.

-I was told, as I tried my hands creating a small oil lamp for myself as a souvenir, after a few quick instructions by Shekar, how he managed to make 2000 Rupees in just one day, last Sunday.
-A smirk on his face was a living testimony of SST’s honest work in the area.
+I was told, as I tried my hands to create a small oil lamp for myself as a souvenir, after a few quick instructions from Shekar, how he managed to make 2000 Rupees in just one day, last Sunday.
+A smirk on his face was a living testimony of SST’s honest work in Padavedu.

-We were told about different activities and lessons that kids upto the age of 5-year old hone here before they get ready for the first standard.
-While their parents are away working, these Balvadis help kids learn a bit more about the discipline and get their first few lessons for a civilized world.
+We were told about different activities and lessons that kids up to the age of 5 years old hone here before they get ready for the first standard.
+While their parents are away working, these Balvadis help kids learn a bit more about discipline and get their first few lessons for a civilized world.